terascope/teraslice/docs/packages/ts-transforms/operations.md

 ```

 - other_match_required : `Booelan`(optional) = If set to true, then it sets a conditional for this field that the final object must have other keys that do not have the `other_match_required` flag to appear in the resulting object in order for this field to be set.
-This is used to pass along certain fields/metadata if another field passes extraction/validation etc.
+This is used to pass along certain fields/metadata if another field passes extraction/validation etc. You can also specify a `selector` on the same configuration with `other_match_required` to make sure that logic is only applied to a particular rule pipline.

 Example:
 ```ts